Majid3464/Machine-Learning/README.md

 • Optimized the models and predicted diabetes to 96 percent accuracy.

 ### 4. Regularization
-• A comprehensive guide to Understading the concept of regularization, Gradient descent and Mathematics behind them.
+• A comprehensive guide to understading the concept of regularization, Gradient descent and Mathematics behind them.

 ### 5. logistic-regression
 • Improved heart disease prediction in Logistic regression algorithm by 18% using Haar wavelets.